What gets me excited?

 Dr. Nazareth’s mission is educating her patients and consumers on the increasing number of food and environmental issues that can adversely impact gut health.
-Dr. Nazareth advocates for keeping a balance of daily dietary and other healthy living activities (sleep, movement, stress reduction) to maintain optimal gastrointestinal wellness, which improves overall health.
+Dr. Nazareth advocates for keeping a balance of daily dietary and other healthy living activities (sleep, movement, stress reduction, support) to maintain optimal gastrointestinal wellness and, in turn, improve overall health.

-Dr. Nazareth is also deeply interested and committed to supporting the promise of technologies like artificial intelligence (AI), big data, and all of the -omics (genomics, metabolomics, proteomics) to peel away some of the mysteries of gut health and the gut microbiome, so that personalized and customized gastrointestinal therapies to each individual patient can one day be realized.
+Dr. Nazareth is also deeply interested and committed to supporting the promise of technologies like artificial intelligence (AI), big data, and all of the -omics (genomics, metabolomics, proteomics) to peel away some of the mysteries of gut health and the gut microbiome, so that gastroenterology therapies can become individualized and personalized.
 Dr. Nazareth is optimistic that technology can help bring back empathy, accessibility and confidence to the patient/physician encounter through voice recognition software, augmented reality/virtual reality (AR/VR), and blockchain.
 She currently advises start-ups, venture capitalists, accelerator programs and corporations on clinical validation and use case perspectives of digital health products, medtech, and healthcare technology.

 Early Education/Medical Training